Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-soul.md

 **Invisibility.** You can cast [[Invisibility]] on yourself without expending a spell slot.
 It doesn't end early when you cast or deal damage with spells from your Poltergeist Spells feature.

 **Levitate.** You can cast [[Levitate]] without expending a spell slot.
+It doesn't require your concentration, but it ends on a target if you cast it on a different one.

 # Effortless Haunting
 By 18th level, when you cast a spell from your Poltergeist Spells feature that requires concentration, you can expend sorcery points equal to half the spell's level (rounded up) in order for it to not require concentration.
-The spell ends if you use this feature again.
+The spell ends if you dismiss it as an action or use this feature again.